nrohani/HDS-EDM/README.md

-# HDS-EDM
-Providing Insights into Health Data Science Education through Artificial Intelligence
+# Providing Insights into Health Data Science Education through Artificial Intelligence

 Implementation of the methodology used to identify learning tactics and strategies of students in the health data science course.
 The article is avalable: https://www.biorxiv.org/content/10.1101/2024.03.22.586308v1.abstract

 The methodology employed to address RQ3 involves the following steps:
 ![Method schema](https://github.com/nrohani/HDS-EDM/blob/main/overview.png)